Racing Team Nederland: 2019

-In 2019 24 Hours of Le Mans they finished 15th in the class and 26th overall.
+In 2019 24 Hours of Le Mans the team finished 15th in the class and 26th overall.
 They finished the 2018-2019 WEC season in 6th place.

-They entered the 2019–20 FIA World Endurance Championship with a new team and a new car.
+The team entered the 2019–20 FIA World Endurance Championship with a new team and a new car.
 They were operated by TDS Racing and entered an Oreca 07.
 In the first race with their new car they finished 3rd in the 2019 4 Hours of Silverstone, which was their first podium.
 They continued their good form in the next race with their first victory, in the 2019 6 Hours of Fuji, in what was described as 'LMP2 thriller' by media.

 2022

 In December 2021, Racing Team Nederland announced that they would be switching their focus to racing in North America, to take on the full Michelin Endurance Cup schedule in LMP2 as part of the 2022 IMSA SportsCar Championship.
 The Team started off at the 2022 24 Hours of Daytona with 2 new drivers alongside Van Eerd and Van der Garde.
 IndyCar Race Winner Rinus VeeKay and young American prospect Dylan Murry.
-They would Qualify 14th overall and 7th in class in the Motul Pole Award 100 finishing 1 Lap down.
-In the Race they had a great result finishing 6th overall and 2nd in class.
-In the next Race at the 12 Hours of Sebring with Murry and Van der Garde and Van Eerd all returned with VeeKay not returning due to only being contracted for the Daytona 24.
-During Qualifying at Sebring the Team had another great day ending up 12th overall and 3rd in class.
-In the Race they finished on the LMP2 Podium finishing 2nd and 8th overall, 1 Lap behind the winning PR1/Mathiasen Motorsports Entry and 7 Laps behind the leader.
-The Team would not return until the Sahlen's Six Hours of the Glen with the same 3 drivers as Sebring.
-They would Qualify 10th overall and 3rd in class.
-In the Race they would finish 3rd and 10th overall finishing 2 Laps behind the leader, Getting their second Podium in a row and second Podium of the Season.
+They would Qualify 14th overall and 7th in class in the Motul Pole Award 100, finishing 1 Lap down.
+In the race they had a great result finishing 6th overall and 2nd in class.
+In the next race at the 12 Hours of Sebring, Murry, Van der Garde and Van Eerd returned, with VeeKay not returning due to only being contracted for the Daytona 24.
+During qualifying at Sebring the team achieved secured a great starting position, ending up 12th overall and 3rd in class.
+In the race they finished on the LMP2 Podium, finishing 2nd in class and 8th overall, 1 Lap behind the winning PR1/Mathiasen Motorsports Entry and 7 Laps behind the leader.
+The team would not return until the Sahlen's Six Hours of the Glen, with the same 3 drivers as in Sebring.
+They would qualify 10th overall and 3rd in class.
+In the race they would finish 3rd and 10th overall finishing 2 laps behind the leader, Getting their second podium in a row and second podium of the season.
 The Team would finish 7th in the Teams Championship and 15th in the Drivers Championship.

-Frits van Eerd Controversy and selling to WRT
+Frits van Eerd controversy and selling to WRT

-On the 14th of September 2023 the police found €176,000 in Frits van Eerd's house in his safe and behind the door of his bedroom closet and in the fridge.
-2 days later they found €448,000 at his office in Veghel.
-Van Eerd needed to go to court in he sold his shares in Jumbo and all their Motorsport activities.
-So Racing Team Nederland was left without a main sponsor and withdrew from the World Endurance Championship and the IMSA SportsCar Championship selling their assets to the Belgian team Team WRT who stayed in the WEC but did not participate in IMSA.
+On 14 September 2023, the Dutch police found €176,000 in Frits van Eerd's house located in his safe, behind the door of his bedroom closet and in the fridge.
+2 Days later they found another €448,000 at his office in Veghel.
+Van Eerd was forced to go to court, after which he sold his shares in Jumbo and all their Motorsport activities.
+After this, Racing Team Nederland was left without a main sponsor and subsequently withdrew from the World Endurance Championship and the IMSA SportsCar Championship, selling their assets to the Belgian team Team WRT who stayed in the WEC but did not participate in IMSA.